Red-Game-Studio/CCO4/README.md

-# Cookie Clicker Online v4
+# Cookie Clicker Online
-v4 Cookie Lib will be released here for developers.
+Cookie Clicker Online is a modification of Cookie Clicker with extended mod support and internet play.